 Started The Abortion Pill Procedure But Changed Your Mind?

-It’s not unusual to start the abortion pill process and then have a change of heart.
-There is a possibility you can still save your pregnancy.
+It’s not unusual to start the abortion pill process and then change your mind.
+There is a possibility you can still continue your pregnancy.
 If you’ve only taken the first drug in the procedure, call the abortion pill reversal 24/7 helpline at 1-877-558-0333.
 They will connect you with a medical professional in your area who can guide you towards reversing the effects of the abortion pill.

 Are you in need of an ultrasound?

 At Turlock Pregnancy and Help Center, we offer ultrasounds at no cost to you so you can get as much information as possible about your pregnancy.
 We want you to be confident about your choice for your pregnancy.
 Call now and schedule an appointment to talk with us and receive a no-cost ultrasound.